Preparation

 Each Magento connection downloads orders in a single currency; downloading orders in multiple currencies from the same site requires multiple Sales Channels to be set up.
 Choose your Site Currency from the drop-down.

-Site Version to Version 2.
+Ensure your Site Version is set to Version 2.

 Click Test Connection to check that Tradebox can connect with the Magento API.
 Once the test is successful, click Next to continue.